College of Marin Data & Information Overview

 - Student Debt

 - Average Earnings

 How Well Is College of Marin Ranked?

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-College of Marin was awarded 2 badges in the 2021 rankings.
+College of Marin was awarded 42 badges in the 2022 rankings.
+The highest ranked major at the school is medical administrative/executive assistant and medical secretary.

 Is It Hard to Get Into College of Marin?

 If you are worried about getting into College of Marin, don't be.
 The school has a liberal open admissions policy, which means you only need to meet basic requirements in order to be admitted.
 Still, be sure to submit a complete application and provide any other requested materials.